linode/docs/docs/databases/redis/deploy-redis-on-centos-7.md

         redis-cli
         127.0.0.1:6379> AUTH (your slave password)

-3. Once you've authenticated, run `INFO` and check the "Replication" section to confirm your `slave` Linode's role, and its connection to `master`:
+3. Once you've authenticated, use `INFO` to confirm your `slave` Linode's role, and its connection to `master`:

         127.0.0.1:6379> INFO replication
         # Replication